cloudor77/simpleReactWeatherApp/README.md

 Hi, I am Martin, been exploring the corners, bits, spaces, and underneaths of Front-end/Full-stack development for a while now.
 Looking for ways to find the set of doors I can push open to get a job in the development industry.
 After having years spent in Sales/Consultant IT I have a pulsing desire to create a footprint I can always go and look back in retrospect.

-Here's one of the first apps I got together a while ago: Simple Weather App to gather the current weather situation in the city where I live - Prague.
+Here's one of the first apps I got together a while ago: Simple Weather App to gather the current weather situation in the city where you live - max temperature, min temperature, windspeed, and weather coding - if API would not fetch data, Prague, my home city, is set up as a default.
 Nothing too fancy, a simple weather data React APP.

 Overview: